ignition-devs/incendium-project/README.md

     - If you're replacing a previous version, make sure to check Allow Overwrite
 1. Click on **Import**

-Alternatively you could follow the instructions for cloning the `project` branch directly into `$IGNITION_DIR/data/projects` found [here](#cloning-this-branch).
+Alternatively you could follow the instructions for cloning the `project` branch directly into `$IGNITION_DIR/data/projects` found [here](#cloning-this-repo).

-## Cloning this branch
+## Cloning this repo

-If you would like to clone this branch to get the latest version directly under `$IGNITION_DIR/data/projects`, follow these steps:
+If you would like to clone this repo to get the latest version directly under `$IGNITION_DIR/data/projects`, follow these steps:

 1. Open your Terminal
 1. Switch to `$IGNITION_DIR/data/projects`